Jie Kon Sieuw

-The famous Wai Chow Li Ga Cyun (Huizhou Lijiaquan 惠州李家拳) was founded by master Li Yi (李義 1794-1884).
-Wai Chow Li Ga Cyun (惠州李家拳Lijiajiao) is beside his Fukien Nam Siu Lam heritage very well-known for his staff forms and fighting.
-One of the greatest masters was Lee Fat To (李發佗 Li Fatuo), he was a true expert in staff fighting.
-When at a certain time there was trouble Lee Fat To was asked to settle the problem.
+In the 1920’s three Lee Ga masters were well-known for their staff fighting.
+They regularly participated in staff fighting’s.
+They were Lee Fat To (李發佗), Lee Ah Pow (李阿朴) and Lee Ping Yi (李平一).
+It is said that Lee Ping Yi was the absolute expert in this group.
+Although Li Fat To (李發佗 Li Fatuo) he was more well-known (notorious) for staff fighting.
+Lee Fat To was regularly asked to ‘settle’ problems in his community.
+In one event, Lee Fat To was again asked to settle a problem.
 Lee Fat To involvement ended in a staff fight.
 Very unfortunately for this opponent he didn't only lost the fight but also his life.
-Due to the death of his opponent Lee Fat To had to escape from the East River area ( 東江 Dongjiang) to avoid being arrested by the police.
+Due to the death of his opponent Lee Fat To had to escape from the Lung Gong Jyun district ( 龍岡縣 Longgang xian) to avoid being arrested by the police.
 He jumped into a passing wagon of a train that was just passing by.
 He had no clue where the train would bring him.
 Eventually the train brought him to Gwong Zau (廣州 Guangzhou).
 There he had to make a living again.
-After some time he came in touch with the famous Pak Mei master Cheung Lai Chuen who had opened a school.
-He became one of Cheung Lai Chuen's first students.
+After some time, he came in touch with the famous Pak Mei master Cheung Lai Chun who had opened a school.
+He became one of Cheung Lai Chun's first students.

 Lee Sai Keung 李世強